mshehata-adv/erpv/erpnext/setup/setup_wizard/tasks/go_live.md

-Ready to go live with ERPNext? 🏁🏁🏁
+Ready to go live with ERPV? 🏁🏁🏁

 Here are the steps: